Kids snack three to four times a week! And ice-cream is their top choice after chocolates, cookies, bread, and fruits!

 Paddle Pop is part of Unilever Wall’s ice cream portfolio.
 Susanne Artfelt, Country Director of Unilever Singapore shares the company’s philosophy:

 “We believe that within a healthy and balanced diet there is a place for occasional treats and snacks.
 Our Paddle Pop ice creams range is responsibly formulated sot that children can enjoy fun treats occasionally.”

-And in line with Unilever’s Sustainable Living Plan, the 30-year-old ice-cream brand was given a reformulation be healthy while combining fun tastes, textures and shapes.
-Old favourites like Paddle Pop Rainbow, Paddle Pop Tornado Grape and the newly launched Dragon Pop all carry the Healthier Choice Symbol.
+And in line with Unilever’s Sustainable Living Plan, the 30-year-old ice-cream brand was given a reformulation to be healthy while combining fun tastes, textures and shapes.
+Old favorites like Paddle Pop Rainbow, Paddle Pop Tornado Grape and the newly launched Dragon Pop all carry the Healthier Choice Symbol.

 To further champion and educate parents and their kids on nutritionally responsible snacking, Paddle Pop created a Fun Food Meter — a fun and visually representative snacking chart to illustrate the different kinds of fun and active activities that kids can engage in to burn the calories consumed from snacking.

 “Paddle Pop believes in letting kids be kids.
 Childhood is a time for kids to embark on their own adventures, exploring the world with great imagination and boundless energy and we believe that this includes allowing them to enjoy their favorite ice creams while keeping to a balanced diet and active lifestyle,” shared Daryll John Kaan, Brand Executive, Unilever Singapore.

 In conjunction with the release of survey results and to educate and engage the public on nutritionally responsible snacking, Paddle Pop has created a family-fun play area at VivoCity, Plaza 1, featuring a 130 square mere, life-sized 3D snakes and ladder board, designed by local artist and illustrator, Ben Qwek.